shukii/martian-robots/README.md

 To run mocha tests: `npm test`

-Some tests have been written to test some happy cases, and a few on the edge
+Some tests have been written to test some happy cases, and a few on the edge (literally)

 ## Assumptions